osulp/matlab-novice-inflammation/_episodes/02_operating_arrays.md

 ~~~
 {: .output}

-largerthanten is storing the linear indices of M that correspond to values larger than 10.
+idx_largerthanten is storing the linear indices of M that correspond to values larger than 10.
 And to see which values are these,

 ~~~
 >> M(idx_largerthanten)